 Dry Eye Syndrome May Also Be Evaluated According to the Rating Chart for Eye Conditions

-Note: For the purposes of evaluation under 38 CFR 4.79, an incapacitating episode is an eye condition severe enough to require a clinic visit to a provider specifically for treatment purposes.
+For the purposes of evaluation under 38 CFR 4.79, an incapacitating episode is an eye condition severe enough to require a clinic visit to a provider specifically for treatment purposes.

-How to Service Connect Dry Eye Syndrome
+Service Connecting Dry Eye Syndrome

 To establish direct service connection and obtain a VA disability rating for dry eyes, veterans must provide: